amoolagundla/DotNetRuleEngine/README.md

 ```

 ##### Skip #####
-You can mark any rule to be skipped by setting Skip = true.
-Setting it inside the Invoke method will be ignored.
+You can mark any rule to be skipped by setting Skip = true. *Must be set before Invoke method executed.*

 ###### Example ######
 ```csharp